Shye0930/fyp/README.md

 - [Stereo Obstacle Detector](#running-stereo-obstacle-detector): Detects obstacles using stereo vision data for obstacle avoidance purposes.
 - [Image Masker](#image-masker): Applies segmentation-based masking to stereo images using YOLO models.
 - [Navigational Speaker](#navigational-speaker): Converts text to speech for navigational audio feedback.
+- ~~[Pointcloud to Grid](#pointcloud-to-grid): Converts point cloud data into 2D occupancy grids for mapping and navigation.~~ (Package not in used cause it requires lidar to calculate intensity)
-- [Pointcloud to Grid](#pointcloud-to-grid): Converts point cloud data into 2D occupancy grids for mapping and navigation.
+- [Envision Pointcloud to Grid](#envision-pointcloud-to-grid): Converts point cloud data into 2D occupancy grids for mapping, goal mapping and navigation.

 Explore each section for detailed configuration and usage instructions specific to each package.